• Skip to primary navigation

 • Chai - Add ground cardamom and ginger for a warm and aromatic flavor, like in chai mug cake.
 Serve with a dollop of vegan whipped cream.

-• Apple - Fold in diced apples along with cinnamon like in apple waffles recipe.
+• Apple - Fold in diced apples along with cinnamon.
 Serve with a sprinkle of cinnamon sugar and a drizzle of caramel sauce.

 • Chocolate chip - Stir in semi sweet chocolate chips like in pumpkin mug cake.